-Gro Group
+Gro up

-2012 2011
+2013 2012

 \$'000 \$'000

 Available-for-sale financial assets:

-Unquoted equity shares, at cost 100 100
+Unquoted equity shares, at cost 100

-Impairment loss (100) (100)
+Impairment loss (100)

 Unquoted equity shares are denominated in Singapore dollars.

 Unquoted equity shares were measured at cost less accumulated impairment loss.
 The fair value cannot be reliably measured as these unquoted equity shares do not have quoted market prices in an active market and it is not practicable to determine the fair value using valuation models as the assumptions in these models cannot be reasonably determined.